lmullen/lincolnmullen.com/content/scholarship/legal-modernism/index.md

 homepageOrder: 2
 links:
 - url: https://legalmodernism.org
-  text: Project website
+  text: Legal Modernism website
 - url: https://github.com/lmullen/legal-modernism
   text: GitHub repository
 description: |
   Law and legal practice modernized in the nineteenth-century United States.
 The textual record of legal modernization is vast.
 Hundreds of volumes of regulations were formulated, copied, and re-formulated by legislatures.
 Millions of case reports became the authoritative building blocks for the thousands of treatises from which modern American law was constructed.
-We are studying and visualizing the history of the modernization of American law.

-  This project is a collaboration with [Kellen Funk](https://kellenfunk.org/).
+  [Kellen Funk](https://kellenfunk.org/) and I are studying and visualizing the history of the modernization of American law through computational methods.
 ---